epccs/RPUpi/Hardware/README.md

 ## Full Duplex Serial Management

-The shield has a bus manager, through its example firmware is ongoing.
-It has access to enable/disable each transceiver receiver and/or driver.
-This means that each (or all) targets can be isolated from the serial bus, the implications are significant.
-The original intent was to allow boot loading with a point to point full duplex mode (e.g. target with optiboot/xboot and the host running avrdude).
-The reason Arduino Uno is amazing is that it allows boot loading a new executable binary image over a severely goofed up bare metal application, the rpubus tries to retain the nearly bulletproof upload.
+The shield has a manager that can enable each transceiver's receiver and driver so that the targets can be isolated or connected from the serial bus; the implications are significant.
+The original intent was to allow boot loading with a point to point full duplex mode (e.g., target with optiboot/xboot and the host running avrdude).
+It supports boot loading a new executable binary image over a severely goofed up bare metal application; I have tried to retain the nearly bulletproof upload found with RS232 using optiboot and avrdude.

 ## Transceiver (RS-485)

-The transceivers used have a built-in fail-safe bias, which is a little complicated to explain, but it makes an undriven bus (e.g. 0V or the failed condition) a defined state (true or HIGH).
-That is if I turn off the transceiver driving the bus (only one should drive the bus at any time), it is guaranteed to be in a defined state (e.g. HIGH).
-I have set up the transceivers to automatically turn off the driver while the UART output is a true (since HIGH is its default value).
+The transceivers used have a built-in fail-safe bias, which is a little complicated to explain, but it makes an undriven bus (e.g., 0V is the failed condition) a defined logic state (HIGH).
+That is if I turn off the transceiver driving the bus (only one should steer the bus at any time), it is guaranteed to be in a defined state (e.g., HIGH).
+I have set up the transceivers to automatically turn off the driver while the UART output is HIGH (its default value).
 That means the driver will automatically drive the bus only when data is sent, so nothing needs to be done in software to turn on or off the transceivers.
 The bus manager may override.

 ## SPI

 The SBC's SPI lines (MOSI, SCK, MISO, ^4 adds nSS) are interfaced through a 74LVC07A buffer.
 The lines MOSI, SCK, and nSS are powered from the SBC 3V3 power.
-When the SBC is powered off the IOFF feature of the buffer will hi-z its open collector output which will allow a pull-up to set the value on SCK and the MOSI line or allow the shield MCU to control them.
+When the SBC is powered off the IOFF feature of the buffer will hi-z its open collector output which will allow a pull-up to set the value on SCK and the MOSI line or allow the MCU to control them.

 Known issues: RPUno has its SPI lines run to user connectors for digital control so make sure those are free if SPI is to be used.

 ## I2C

-The SBC has an SMBus port when it is running Linux, it is not actually I2C.
-It is not clear if anyone has ever done reliable I2C on a time-sharing operating system.
-The Raspberry Pi Zero has 1.8k pull-ups to 3.3V, and when it is powered down those resistors pull down the I2C lines and lock the bus.
-That is why the ^4 manager is an ATmega328pb.
+The SBC has an SMBus port when it is running Linux.
+The Raspberry Pi Zero has 1.8k pull-ups to 3.3V, and when it is powered down those resistors pull the I2C lines and lock the bus.
+That is why the ^4 manager has an ATmega328pb.
 The second I2C port can talk to the SBC with SMBus commands, and the original I2C port can talk to the target.

 ## SD

-SBC SD Card [corruption] seems to happen when the SD card is doing wear leveling operations at the time power is removed.
+SBC SD Card [corruption] can happen when the SD card is doing wear leveling operations at the time power is removed.
 It is possible with this setup to push the shutdown button and have that run a [Shutdown] script.
-In addition, the target can initiate a power down with [PwrMgt] which monitors power before killing power to the shield (VIN pin).
+Also, the local programmable controller can initiate a power down with [PwrMgt] which monitors power before killing power to the shield (VIN pin).
 The idea is that wear leveling will draw current somewhat randomly until all the page updates are done.
 The BCM2835 will be halted, and looping (it is checking one of the I2C pins) and using a steady current draw.
-So when the current draw is stable the wear leveling should be done and safe to disconnect the shield VIN.
+So when the current draw is stable, the wear leveling should be done and safe to disconnect the shield VIN.

 [Shutdown]: https://github.com/epccs/RPUpi/tree/master/Shutdown
 [PwrMgt]: https://github.com/epccs/RPUno/tree/master/PwrMgt